hittubhai01/parking_app_project/admin_react_app/tests/PLAYWRIGHT_SETUP_GUIDE.md

 ```

 Notes:
-- The dev servers are auto-started by Playwright config (mock API on port 3001, Vite app on port 5173).
+- The React app is auto-started by Playwright config (Vite app on port 5173).
+- The Docker backend must be running separately on port 80.
 - If ports are busy, stop other instances or kill the processes before running tests.

 ### Run a single page suite headed and choose browser